vvgupta01/data-science/data-science/capstone/report.md

 ### II.
 Data Acquisition
 #### 2.1 Data Sources
-Data included both location and geographical data regarding neighborhoods within Toronto and Manhattan.
+Data included both location and geographical data regarding neighborhoods in Toronto and Manhattan.
 In order to obtain geographical data from Toronto, neighborhoods were grouped based on Canadian postal codes provided by [Wikipedia](https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M) and concatenated with coordinate data provided by [Coursera](https://cocl.us/Geospatial_data).
 The resultant dataset was filtered to include only neighborhoods located within Toronto (Central, East, West, and Downtown boroughs). <br>
 Geographical data from New York was provided by [Coursera](https://cocl.us/new_york_dataset) and filtered to include only neighborhoods located within Manhattan. <br>
 All location data was provided by [Foursquare API](https://foursquare.com/) to retrieve the top 100 venues located within a 500 meter radius of each neighborhood in Toronto and Manhattan.
 The top 5 venue types of each neighborhood were analyzed to derive the frequency of top venue types within each city in order to calculate similarity.
 #### 2.2 Data Cleaning
+Geographical data regarding neighborhoods in Toronto were extracted from a CSV file and processed into a dataframe containing the code, borough, and neighborhood of each postal code.
+Postal codes with multiple neighborhoods were concatenated into a single entry, while postal codes with an unassigned borough were dropped.
+However, postal codes with an unassigned neighborhood were assigned the same name as the borough.
+Coordinate data was extracted from a CSV file and concatenated to the dataframe as latitude and longitude. <br>
+Geographical data regarding neighborhoods in Manhattan were extracted from a JSON file and processed into a dataframe containing the borough, name, latitude, and longitude of each neighborhood.
+#### 2.3 Feature Extraction